bmead92/temple-jog-T1-Capstone/README.md

 #### Game Flow

-Navigate a maze, overcome obstacles, gather items and reach the aliens communications room under a maximum number of moves
+Navigate a maze, overcome obstacles, gather items and reach the aliens communications room under a maximum number of moves.
+Multiple endings to the game such as a full win, total loss or win with death.

+#### GUI

+Navigation arrows to maneuver around the map.
+Buttons to the bottom left for different actions.
+Location indicator and health bar at the top of the HUD.
+Help button for game info.
+File dropdown menu for general game actions such as setting and quit game.

 ## Project Documentation